The Lake House (Hardcover)

 Until she arrives at an off-the-grid summer camp to find a blackened, burned husk instead of a lodge—and no survivors, except her and two other late arrivals: Reyva and Mariana.

 When the three girls find a dead body in the woods, they realize none of this is an accident.
 Someone, something, is hunting them.
 Something that hides in the shadows.

 Something that refuses to let them leave.

 About the Author

-Sarah Beth Durst is the award-winning author of over twenty fantasy books for adults, teens, and kids, including The Queens of Renthia series, Drink Slay Love, and The Stone Girl’s Story.
-She won an ALA Alex Award and a Mythopoeic Fantasy Award, and has been a finalist for SFWA's Andre Norton Award three times.
+Sarah Beth Durst is the award-winning author of more than twenty fantasy books for adults, teens, and kids, including The Queens of Renthia series; Drink, Slay, Love; and The Stone Girl’s Story.
+She won an ALA Alex Award and a Mythopoeic Fantasy Award and has been a finalist for SFWA's Andre Norton Nebula Award three times.
 She is a graduate of Princeton University, where she spent four years studying English, writing about dragons, and wondering what the campus gargoyles would say if they could talk.
 Sarah lives in Stony Brook, New York, with her husband, her children, and her ill-mannered cat.
 For more information, visit her at sarahbethdurst.com.